Apply to COMPASS at Michigan 2020

 Have demonstrated a sustained commitment to diversity in philosophy

-The Workshop will take place September 12-14, 2019.
-Workshop participants are expected to read in advance 4 papers from a range of subfields (depending in part on the interests of accepted participants).
-In addition to sessions discussing the papers, there will be two sessions devoted to mentoring and advice from faculty members and graduate students on graduate school applications and graduate student life.
+The workshop will take place October 8-10, 2020.
+Workshop participants are expected to read in advance 3 papers from a range of subfields (depending in part on the interests of accepted participants).
+In addition to sessions discussing the papers, there will be one session featuring faculty members giving advice on graduate school and one session featuring a graduate student panel on graduate school applications and graduate student life.
+There will also be opportunities to attend a department colloquium talk, attend graduate student research presentations, and meet with graduate student mentors.
+COVID-19 UPDATE: We will still be running the workshop this fall.
+However, if the University of Michigan is still conducting courses online in October, we will transition to a virtual workshop format.
+We will keep participants updated about this as the situation develops.

 All transportation, accommodation, and food costs will be covered for the students selected.
-The deadline for applications is May 1, 2019.
-Students selected to participate will be notified by the end of May 2019.
+The deadline for applications is May 1, 2020.
+Applicants will be notified in June 2020.

 Basic information form

 Academic statement (max.
-500 words): Please provide an academic statement addressing the following questions: What is your level of studies?
+500 words): Provide an academic statement addressing the following questions: What is your level of studies?
 What areas of philosophy interest you the most and why?
 What are your future plans in studying philosophy?
-If you are writing a senior or MA thesis, please include a brief description of it.
+If you are writing a senior or MA thesis, include a brief description of it.

 Any questions or concerns can be directed to email@example.com.
 We look forward to receiving your applications!